-10. Testing and Clean Air Approval
+10. Testing

-The Southern Series range of fires have been tested and approved to ASNZS 2918:2001 specifications for solid fuel burning heaters and also to AS/NZS 4012 giving compliance with MFE(Ministry for the Environment New Zealand) clean air requirements in New Zealand and Australia.
-The stove has not been designed to operate with the door open for long periods.
-Clean air testing is conducted with the door closed.
-See the attached Data sheet on page 2, 3 and 4 and the data plate attached to the Fire.
+The Studio Stove has the Fire Box tested and approved to ASNZS 2918:2001 specifications for Solid Fuel burning heaters & also to AS/NZS 4012 giving compliance with MFE (Ministry for the Environment New Zealand) clean air requirements in New Zealand & Australia .
+The Stove has not been designed to operate with the door open for long periods .
+Clean Air Testing is conducted with the door closed .
+See the attached Data Sheet on Page 2 & the Data Plate attached to the Fire .
 Contact with your local TA (Territorial Authority) to check for local compliance.